-M. M. Ali.-It is for the assessors; at any rate, you cannot take away the Assessors, under Sec.
-117 against me.
-I have not right.
-They will have to give their opinion said one word about that.
+M. M. Ali.-It is for the assessors; at any rate, you cannot take away the Assessors.

+said one word about that.
 Am I to be about this whether I am guilty or not.
-It punished without saying one word about it?
+It punished without saying one word about its according to law.
+And the law says it?